Nick Mason: Motor racing career

-Mason was invited by Ferrari to purchase one of the 400 Enzo models (now sold replaced by a Blu Scozia-coloured LaFerrari), which he let Jeremy Clarkson borrow for reviewing purposes on an episode of the BBC motoring programme Top Gear.
-Mason agreed, on the sole condition that throughout the review, Clarkson promoted the release of the book Inside Out: A Personal History of Pink Floyd.
-This led to Clarkson using Pink Floyd album titles in his description of the Enzo and the Stig driving round the track with "Another Brick in the Wall" playing (despite the fact that the Enzo does not come equipped with a stereo).
+Mason was invited by Ferrari to purchase one of the 399 original Enzo cars.
+He appeared in an episode of the BBC motoring programme Top Gear in which he allowed Jeremy Clarkson to borrow it for a review, on the condition Clarkson promote the release of the book Inside Out: A Personal History of Pink Floyd.
+Skirting BBC advertising rules prohibiting product endorsements, Clarkson referenced Pink Floyd songs and album titles in the review of the Enzo and the Stig drove around the Top Gear test track with "Another Brick in the Wall" playing, despite the fact that the Enzo does not come equipped with a stereo.
+Mason later sold the Enzo, and replaced it with a Blu Scozia-coloured LaFerrari.

 Mason appeared on Season 2, Episode 8 of The Grand Tour.
-He competed and won against Stewart Copeland for the title of "fastest rock drummer from a band that begins with a P" (driving not drumming) in the show's Celebrity Face Off segment.
+He won against the Police drummer Stewart Copeland for the title of "fastest rock drummer from a band that begins with a P" (driving not drumming) in the Celebrity Face Off segment.

 24 Hours of Le Mans results

 Personal life

-Mason's first marriage (1969) was to Lindy Rutter, with whom he had two daughters, Chloe and Holly.
-Lindy was an accomplished woodwind player; she played flute on "The Grand Vizier's Garden Party" from Ummagumma.
-The couple divorced in the late 1980s and Mason is now married to his second wife Annette Lynton (Nettie), an actress also known for her adjudication role on the second series of Treasure Hunt in 1984.
-They have two sons, Cary and Guy, and live in Hampstead, London.
-Since 1995 they have also owned Middlewick House, the Grade II listed former home of Andrew and Camilla Parker Bowles, just outside the Wiltshire town of Corsham.
+Mason's first marriage was to Lindy Rutter in 1969, with whom he had two daughters, Holly and Chloe.
+During this time, she contributed uncredited tin whistle and flute parts to two Pink Floyd albums, More and Ummagumma.
+The couple divorced in 1988, and in 1990, Mason married Annette (Nettie) Lynton, an actress.
+They live in Hampstead, London with their two sons, Cary and Guy.
+Since 1995, the family has also owned Middlewick House, the Grade II listed former home of Andrew and Camilla Parker Bowles, just outside the Wiltshire town of Corsham.

+Mason is an atheist.
 His wealth amounted to £75 million, according to the Sunday Times Rich List 2015–2016.
-He is a qualified pilot, and flies an Aerospatiale AS 350 Squirrel helicopter in specially painted colours.
+In addition to vintage car collecting, Mason is a qualified helicopter pilot, and flies an Aerospatiale AS 350 Squirrel helicopter in specially painted colours.

 Mason is part of Football Ventures, a consortium that bought Bolton Wanderers Football Club out of administration in August 2019.
 He is a supporter of Arsenal F.C.

-Mason's portrait was painted by semi-finalists in a December 2021 episode of Portrait Artist of the Year.
+In December 2021, Mason's portrait was painted by semi-finalists on an episode of Portrait Artist of the Year.

 Views and advocacy

-In common with Roger Waters, Mason has played concerts to raise funds for the Countryside Alliance, a group which campaigned against the ban on fox hunting with the Hunting Act 2004.
+Like Roger Waters, Mason has played concerts to raise funds for the Countryside Alliance, a group which campaigned against the ban on fox hunting with the Hunting Act 2004.
 In 2007 they both performed at Highclere Castle in Hampshire in support of the group.

-He is a board member and co-chairman of the Featured Artists' Coalition.
-As a spokesman for the organisation, Mason has voiced his support for musicians' rights and offered advice to younger artists in a rapidly changing music industry.
+Mason is a board member and co-chairman of the Featured Artists' Coalition.
+As a spokesman for the organisation, he has voiced his support for musicians' rights and offered advice to younger artists in a rapidly changing music industry.

-Mason has joined Roger Waters in expressing support for the Boycott, Divestment and Sanctions campaign against Israel over the Israeli–Palestinian conflict and urged the Rolling Stones not to play in Israel in 2014.
+In 2014, Mason joined Waters in expressing support for the Boycott, Divestment and Sanctions campaign against Israel over the Israeli–Palestinian conflict and urged the Rolling Stones not to play in Israel.